 We then moved the stop-block to 3 1/2” for the other two side pieces and the box bottom.

 Using a stop-block works like a charm to do accurate cuts.

-Since the pieces needed to be glued, I put them on scrap wood covered with scrap paper over it since I knew the glue would ooze out.
-The paper was easy to tear away and sand off after the wood glue was dry.
+Since the pieces needed to be glued, I put them on scrap wood with scrap paper over it since I knew the glue would ooze out.
+(In retrospect, the paper over my scrap wood was unnecessary.)

 In my excitement to complete this project, I didn’t take a picture of my candle holders when the clamps were removed.